12 Mar Carve your own Path! With Laura Gassner Otting

 So I think for your dream, think, doers if they are wondering whether or not they’re feeling connected to that calling, and they feel like they’re in their stuck place, I would ask them the question of, when you were at your very best, when you were doing the thing that you do better than anyone else, when you were firing on all cylinders whether it was making it rain and closing a deal, or helping someone through a quiet moment, whatever the case may be is that where you spend most of your time?
 And if you don’t then you’re probably not in consonance.

 Mitch: Yeah absolutely.
-And to be able to say, “All right that doesn’t mean the world’s ending it just means that there’s some shifts that need to come.”
+And to be able to say, “All right that doesn’t mean the world’s ending it just means that there are some shifts that need to come.”
 And I think that is fantastic.
 You’re all about helping people be intentional, and it starts with getting some clarity.
-So I know that you put together a gift for dream, think, doers to help in this process, especially if they’re like, “Okay I’m in.
-I realize I [crosstalk 00:33:05]”
+So I know that you put together a gift for a dream, think, doers, to help in this process, especially if they’re like, “Okay I’m in.
+I realize”